Bertha von Suttner: Early life

 Bertha's mother and aunt, regarding themselves as clairvoyant, went to gamble at Wiesbaden in the summer of 1856, hoping to return with a fortune.
 Their losses proved so heavy that they were forced to move to Vienna.
-During this trip, Bertha received a marriage proposal from Prince Philipp zu Sayn-Wittgenstein-Berleburg (1836–1858), third son of Prince August Ludwig zu Sayn-Wittgenstein-Berleburg, Minister of State of the Duchy of Nassau and Franziska (1802–1878), which was declined due to Bertha's young age.
+During this trip, Bertha received a marriage proposal from Prince Philipp zu Sayn-Wittgenstein-Berleburg (1836–1858), third son of Prince August Ludwig zu Sayn-Wittgenstein-Berleburg, Minister of State of the Duchy of Nassau and his wife, Franziska Allesina genannt von Schweitzer (1802–1878), which was declined due to Bertha's young age.
 The family once again returned to Wiesbaden in 1859.
 The second trip proved similarly unsuccessful, and they had to relocate to a small property in Klosterneuburg.
 Shortly afterwards, Bertha wrote her first published work, the novella Erdenträume im Monde, which appeared in Die Deutsche Frau.
-Continuing poor financial circumstances led Bertha to a brief engagement to the wealthy Gustav, Baron Heine von Geldern, 31 years her senior and a member of the banking family Heine, whom she came to find unattractive and finally rejected.
+Continuing poor financial circumstances led Bertha to a brief engagement to the wealthy Gustav, Baron Heine von Geldern, 31 years her senior and a member of the banking Heine family, whom she came to find unattractive and finally rejected.
 Her memoirs record her disgusted response to the older man's attempt to kiss her.

 In 1864, the family spent the summer at Bad Homburg, a fashionable gambling destination among the aristocracy of the era.
 Bertha befriended the Georgian aristocrat Ekaterine Dadiani, Princess of Mingrelia and met Tsar Alexander II, to whom she was very distantly related.
 Seeking a career as an opera singer as an alternative to marrying into money, she undertook an intensive course of lessons, working on her voice for over four hours a day.
 Despite tuition from the eminent Gilbert Duprez in Paris in 1867 and from Pauline Viardot in Baden-Baden in 1868, she never secured a professional engagement.
 She suffered from stage fright and was unable to project well in performance.
-In the summer of 1872, she became engaged to Prince Adolf zu Sayn-Wittgenstein-Hohenstein (1839–1872), son of Prince Alexander zu Sayn-Wittgenstein-Hohenstein (1801–1874) and Countess Amalie Luise von Bentheim-Tecklenburg-Rheda (1802–1887).
+In the summer of 1872, she became engaged to Prince Adolf Karl Franz zu Sayn-Wittgenstein-Hohenstein (1839–1872), fifth son of Prince Alexander zu Sayn-Wittgenstein-Hohenstein (1801–1874) and his wife, Countess Amalie Luise von Bentheim-Tecklenburg-Rheda (1802–1887).
 However, Prince Adolf died at sea that October while travelling to America to escape his debts.